isislovecruft/python-gnupg/docs/Complete-Guide-to-Publishing-OpenPGP-in-DNS.md

   re-publish it, especially if you gain new signatures.

-* Using some of these methods, you're going to be putting some pretty large, pretty unwiedly lines in your DNS zones.
+* Using some of these methods, you're going to be putting some pretty large, pretty unwieldy lines in your DNS zones.
 Not everyone will easily be able to retrieve them, but again, you can still publish other ways.

 * Using some of these methods, DNS is just a means to an end: you still need